JustinApplebury/Cyber-Security-Portfolio/TryHackMe/Forensics/Masquerade.md

 This piece of code is defining variable **$h** and again by using functions that manipulate strings to obfuscate the true value being assigned to this variable.

 A quick rundown is that **join()** will concatinate the individual strings, and **replace()** will delete any whitespace because **\s** is the RegEx for whitespace and it's replacing those with '' which is a blank string.

+This is downloading the payload from **hxxp://api-edgecloud[.]xyz/amd[.]bin**  (NOTE: This is a defanged URL in order to protect people reading this report from inadvertantly going to the infected URL)

 >$b = for($x=0; $x -lt $h.Length; $x+=2) { [Convert]::ToByte($h.Substring($x, 2), 16) }